Retroboi64/RBPak/README.md

 - *Clean Code*: Dictionary-style access keeps game code readable

-- *Easy To Use*: Just static libary and it's headers and then you can implement a filesystem/assetmanager with RBPak
+- *Easy To Use*: Just add the static libary and it's headers and then you can implement a filesystem/assetmanager with RBPak

 ## About RBPak